 - Medicaid planning — the longer you live, the greater the odds are that you (or a spouse) will need long-term care and the cost of that care will be significant.
 Medicaid will help cover your LTC costs; however, you must qualify for benefits first.
 Qualifying may be problematic if you did not include Medicaid planning in your estate plan far enough ahead of time.

-The New Jersey Estate Planning attorneys at Levine, Furman & Rubin, LLC would be honored to help you create an individualized estate plan that reflects your estate planning goals and objectives, both now and in the future.
+The East Brunswick Estate Planning attorneys at Levine, Furman & Rubin, LLC would be honored to help you create an individualized estate plan that reflects your estate planning goals and objectives, both now and in the future.
 Contact the team today by calling (732) 238-6000 or by filling out our online contact form.